-To conclude, I take this opportunity to thank the Minister of the Department of Small Business Development, Ms Stella Ndabeni-Abrahams, the Deputy Minister, Ms Dipuo Peters for their leadership in reimagining and reshaping the Department to better serve the small business fraternity.
-I also wish to thank the former Deputy Minister of Small Business Development, Mr Sidumo Dlamini for the leadership and guidance provided during the planning period as we were working towards the development of the 2023/24 APP.
+To conclude, I take this opportunity to thank the Minister of the Department of Small Business Development, Ms Stella Ndabeni- Abrahams, the Deputy Minister, Ms Dipuo Peters for their leadership in reimagining and reshaping the Department to better serve the small business fraternity.
 The financial year 2023/24 is set to be another challenging year for us.
 We look forward to working on the set initiatives and plans to deliver the best services to small businesses.
-Working together, I trust that we will emerge from the current challenges stronger than ever, more competitive than ever, and more determined than ever to drive South Africa's SMMEs and Co-operatives' growth for the financial year ahead.
+Working together, I trust that we will emerge fromthe current challenges stronger than ever, more competitive than ever, and more determined than ever to drive South Africa's SMMEs and Co-operatives' growth for the financial year ahead.

-Mr Lindokuhle Mkhumane Accounting Officer Department for Small Business Development Date:
+Ms Thulisile Manzini Accounting Officer Department for Small Business Development